25 Years Ago: Naomi Judd Announces Retirement

 The pair were in the middle of their successful Love Can Build a Bridge Tour when the then-44-year-old was given the devastating news.

 “I have always told Wy and our fans the only thing that could stop me from this career that I so desperately love is my health,” Judd said (quote via the Los Angeles Times).
 “Unfortunately, that has happened.”

-It was also announced that Wynonna would continue making music as a solo artist, while Naomi was expected to step out of the limelight and focus solely on her health.
-But to everyone’s surprise, including maybe Naomi’s most of all, her retirement became more of a resurgence.
+It was also announced that Wynonna Judd would continue making music as a solo artist, while Naomi Judd was expected to step out of the limelight and focus solely on her health.
+But, to everyone’s surprise, including maybe Naomi Judd’s most of all, her retirement became more of a resurgence.

-Since her miraculous recovery, the mother and daughter reunited on stage in 2010 for their final tour, The Last Encore, and appeared together on a reality show in 2011 on Oprah Winfrey’s OWN network.
-Judd also acted in a Hallmark movie, ‘Nearlyweds,’ in 2013, and continues to make appearances speaking about her battle with and recovery from Hepatitis C.
+Since Naomi Judd’s miraculous recovery, the mother and daughter have reunited on stage in 2010 for their final tour, The Last Encore, and appeared together on a reality show in 2011 on Oprah Winfrey’s OWN network.
+Judd also acted in a Hallmark movie, Nearlyweds, in 2013, and continues to make appearances speaking about her battle with and recovery from Hepatitis C.

 Most recently, in August of 2015, the Judds announced that they would be playing nine-show residency, Girls Night Out, at the Venetian in Las Vegas, Nev.
 The residency began in early October.